Treating Thrips on Your Succulents and Cacti

 Some are oil-based, so be careful when applying it.
 Oil sitting on leaves can lead to sunburns.
 Apply it in the evening and let it sit overnight.

 If you’re impatient (or frugal) you can even make insecticidal soap yourself!
-It’s as simple as mixing a teaspoon of dish soap into a quart of water.
+It’s as simple as mixing a teaspoon of real soap (not a detergent like dishwashing soap) into a quart of water.
 Mix it up, throw it in a spray bottle, and bam – you’ve got chemical warfare at your fingertips!